-Matrix memory says information is stored in a complex web: there are pictures, of course, say, a visual recall of a holiday.
+…… says information is stored in a complex web: there are pictures, of course, say, a visual recall of a holiday.
 There are sounds; of the sea, the wind and conversations in a cafe.
-More importantly, often, there are smells – of sea air and fish and chips, as well as touches and textures; bed linen in a hotel or guest house, a tight collar when you are dressed up to the nines ( remember Wesley if, like me, your are a fan of the much-missed UK sit-com Last of the Summer Wine).
+More importantly, often, there are smells – of sea-air and fish and chips – as well as touches and textures; bed linen in a hotel or guest house, a tight collar when you are dressed up to the nines.

-What can be forgotten is the part played by emotions and sensations in strengthening or weakening our memories.
+What can be forgotten, because it is so fundamental, is the part played by emotions and sensations in strengthening or weakening our memories.
 The strength of a memory is often defined by the perfect storm that sees many elements building up; colour, contrast, brightness, sound, touch and smell.
 As each joins in, then the impact of a memory can become stronger.
 A memory may fade over time, but any one element can resurrect it in the right circumstances.
 Maybe that’s why so many of us are vulnerable to ‘Our Tunes’ played on the radio or at a live concert.

 Your reaction to the sight of a photograph of a holiday romance partner is not depending only on what you are seeing.
 Am I right?

 Stronger memories have more connections in the matrix that makes up our memory of things gone by.
 Some exert such an influence that the impact on our sense of what is real becomes distorted.
 This can be the case when we are traumatised by the specific event.
-Sadly , there have been only too many in recent months and years.
-Remember the question we’ve all asked: “do you remember where were you when …. ” a major event happened.
+Sadly, there have been only too many in recent months and years.
+Remember the question we’ve often asked ourselves: “do you remember where were you when …. ” a major event happened.
 Most of know the answer in a flash.
 The memory is very well connected; even an old memory is close to the surface and easily extracted.